UnifiedPush/documentation/content/users/distributors/_index.md

 #### [Conversations](/users/distributors/conversations)

-Conversations uses the push server `up.conversations.im` per default, but this can be changed in the settings.
+Conversations is an XMPP instant messaging client for Android.
+It requires an XMPP server and a UnifiedPush rewrite proxy.
+The rewrite proxy is `up.conversations.im` by default, but this can be self hosted.

-There is [a component](https://codeberg.org/iNPUTmice/up) which allows any XMPP server to act as push server for Conversations.
+The *rewrite proxy* converts UnifiedPush messages to XMPP messages.

 ### Other options